dmckeow/bioinf/README.md

 source ~/.bashrc ## OR logout and log back in
 ```
 * Temporary storage is specified because some scripts such as bioinf-assembly-canu.sh will generate quite large temporary files - so you should choose somewhere with enough capacity to handle 10s to 100s of GB of data.
 If you are on a SLURM cluster, use the scratch directory!
-* This version of the setup process can be run locally - no SLURM sbatch required

 ## And that is the installation and setup done!